Pugazhendhi-github/Finance-Flash-EUR-INR_Analysis/docs.md

     Graphs (25%): Clarity and effectiveness of graphical representation of metrics and decisions.
     Approach & Assumptions (25%): Appropriateness and justification of the approach taken, including any assumptions made during the analysis.

-Submission Deadline:
-The submission should be sent to divya@finance-flash.com on or before February 22, at 11 a.m.
-IST.
-Ensure that both the Python script and PowerPoint presentation include your name in the file names as per the provided instructions.

 Warm Regards,
 Pugazhendhi M